o-fl0w/stash-vr/README.md

 ## Usage
 ### HereSphere
 ##### Two-way sync
-To enable two-way sync with Stash the relevant toggles in the cogwheel at the bottom right of preview view in HereSphere (e.g. `Overwrite tags` etc.) needs to be on.
+To enable two-way sync with Stash the relevant toggles (`Overwrite tags` etc.) in the cogwheel at the bottom right of preview view in HereSphere needs to be on.
 #### Manage metadata
 Video metadata is handled using `Video Tags`.

 To tag a video open it in HereSphere and click `Video Tags` above the seekbar.
 On any track insert a new tag and prefix it with `#:` i.e. `#:MusicVideo`.
-This will create the tag/studio/performer `MusicVideo` in Stash if not already present and apply it to your video.
+This will create the tag `MusicVideo` in Stash if not already present and apply it to your video.

 Same workflow goes for setting studio and performers but with different prefixes according to below: